Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 ### New products emphasized in Ads

-> In their advertising, businesses nowadays usually emphasise that their products are new in some way.
+> In their advertising, businesses nowadays usually emphasize that their products are new in some way.
 >
 > Why is this?
 Do you think it is a positive or negative development?
 >